rgregg/community/STEERING-COMMITTEE.md

 type: "docs"
 ---

-The Knative Steering Committee (KSC) is the ultimate authority for the Knative project, and governs all aspects of the project.
+The Knative Steering Committee is the highest authority within the Knative project and governs most aspects of the project.

 The governance of Knative is an open, living document, and will continue to evolve as the community and project change.
 We expect over time we will adapt